 A typical paralegal job description will be made up of tasks geared towards supporting a lawyer in his day to day work.

-These tasks can be carried out by a lawyer but may be too much work for any one lawyer to handle.
+These tasks can be carried out by a lawyer but may be too much work for any one lawyer to do.

 Typical Paralegal Job Description